SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2022-04-15-generatingfunctionological-proof-geometric-arithmetic-sequences.md

 title: A generatingfunctionological proof of the geometric and arithmetic sequence formulas
 date: 2022-04-16 11:28:00 +1000
 categories: [Epic Maths Time, New Perspectives]
-tags: [combinatorics, algebra, uni-maths, maths] # TAG names should always be lowercase
+tags: [combinatorics, algebra, uni-maths, maths, highlights] # TAG names should always be lowercase
 math: true
 ---